-Note 8: Liquidity and Availability of Resources
+Note 8.
+Liquidity and Availability of Resources

-Financial assets available for general expenditure, that is, without donor or other restrictions limiting their use, within one year of December 31, 2023, comprise the following:
+Financial assets available for general expenditure, that is, without donor or other restrictions limiting their use, within one year of December 31, 2024 and 2023, comprise the following:

-Cash and cash equivalents \$ 33,571,608

-Investments 42,143,027

-Church loan interest receivable 562,648

-Scheduled loan principal amounts due in the next year 4,249,258

-Total financial assets 80,526,541

-Internal designations

-Commitments to fund construction loans (13,000,000)

-Financial assets available to meet cash needs for general expenditures within one year \$ 67,526,541
+2024 2023 Cash and cash equivalents Investments Church loan interest receivable \$ 38,154,840 61,631,553 641,632 \$ 33,571,608 42,143,027 562,648 Scheduled loan principal amounts due in the next year 4,559,215 4,249,258 Total financial assets 104,987,240 80,526,541 Internal designations Commitments to fund construction loans (22,800,000) (13,000,000) Financial assets available to meet cash needs for general expenditures within one year \$ 82,187,240 \$ 67,526,541

 The Organization follows the financial standards included in the Statement of Policy Regarding Church Extension Fund Securities issued by the North American Securities Administrators Association, Inc. for liquidity status.
-The standards state that the Organization's cash, cash equivalents, readily available securities, and available lines of credit shall have a value of at least 8 percent of the principal balance of its total outstanding certificates, except that the value of available lines of credit for meeting this standard shall not exceed 2 percent of the principal balance of its total outstanding certificates.
+The standards state that the Organization's cash, cash equivalents, readily available securities, and available lines of credit shall have a value of at least 8% of the principal balance of its total outstanding certificates, except that the value of available lines of credit for meeting this standard shall not exceed 2% of the principal balance of its total outstanding certificates.

-The Organization owes \$46,186,567 in principal to holders of certificates with no stated maturity and \$70,615,876 in certificates that are scheduled to mature during 2024.
+The Organization owes \$48,131,880 in principal to holders of certificates with no stated maturity and \$111,783,804 in certificates that are scheduled to mature during 2024.
 See Note 4 for the scheduled maturities of all certificates.

-Note 9: Significant Estimates and Concentrations
+Note 9.
+Significant Estimates and Concentrations